EdgeApp/edge-docs/source/index.html.md

 var success = abcWallet.addTxFunctionality(abcTxLibrary)
 ```

 Adds send/receive transaction capability for a specific currency to a wallet.
-An [ABCWalletTxLibrary][#abcwallettxlibrary) object must be passed in that exposes the entire [ABCWalletTxLibrary](#abcwallettxlibrary) interface.
+An [ABCWalletTxLibrary](#abcwallettxlibrary) object must be passed in that exposes the entire [ABCWalletTxLibrary](#abcwallettxlibrary) interface.
 Airbitz includes support for bitcoin transactions through the [`airbitz-core-js-bitcoin`](https://github.com/Airbitz/airbitz-core-js-bitcoin) repository.
-Once called, the ABCWallet object will expose the [ABCDataStore](#abcdatastore) interface at `ABCWallet.tx`.
+Once called, the ABCWallet object will expose the [ABCDataStore](#abcdatastore) interface at [ABCWallet.tx](#abcwallettx).

 ## ABCDataStore